 In the below quote Dr. Russell Kirk lays out the essentials for those of us seeking to preserve and restore Western civilization.
 He makes clear that true conservatives do not limit themselves to questions of politics and economics.
-In previous posts Brad, Bruce, John and Barbara have ranged from the politics and principles involved in the question of conservative/libertarian alliances, to local community and the issue of commercial development, and the conservatism of the cartoonist Walt Kelly.
+In previous essays Brad, Bruce, John and Barbara have ranged from the politics and principles involved in the question of conservative/libertarian alliances, to local community and the issue of commercial development, and the conservatism of the cartoonist Walt Kelly.
 My hope is that this is just the beginning for The Imaginative Conservative community.
 If you are so moved we invite you to join in.

 “Cant and equivocation dismissed, it seems to me that there are three great bodies of principle and conviction that tie together what is called modern civilization.

 The first of these is the Christian faith: the theological and moral doctrines which inform us, either side of the Atlantic, of the nature of God and man, the fatherhood of God, the brotherhood of man, human dignity, the rights and duties of human person, the nature of charity, and the meaning of hope and resignation.

 The second of these is the corpus of imaginative literature, humane letters, which is the essence of our high culture: humanism, which with the Christian faith, teaches us our powers and our limitations–the work of Plato, Virgil, Cicero, Dante, Shakespeare, and so many others.